-Take a leading role in planning, developing, implementing and evaluating outreach projects.
+Take a leading role in planning, developing and implementing outreach projects.

-Supervise the development of new marketing material and user brochures regarding content and design, according to NWU Corporate Identity guidelines.
+Supervise the development of new marketing material, user brochures and videos regarding content and design, according to NWU Corporate Identity guidelines.

 Co-ordinate library involvement during the R&O programme for first year students.